Michigan State's Tom Izzo defends players being target by 'chicken' critics: 'I get paid a lot of money, so take your shots at me'

 Michigan State men’s basketball coach Tom Izzo is fed up with critics attacking his players, telling reporters Tuesday night that he gets “paid a lot of money, so take your shots at me” instead.

-The Spartans dropped consecutive games for the first time this season Tuesday, falling 75-70 to the Nittany Lions, which led for most of the game.
+The Spartans dropped consecutive games for the first time this season Tuesday, falling 75-70 to Penn State, which led for most of the game.
 They also lost to a Big Ten team at home for the first time this year, opening players up to criticism -- something Izzo calls baseless.

 COACH K REMEMBERS KOBE, BERATES FANS AS DUKE BEATS PITT